k11n/konstellation/README.md

 * Release management & rollbacks
 * Prometheus set up to scrape key app metrics
 * Pre-configured Grafana dashboards for apps
+* Reproducibility, easily migrate or duplicate your entire setup

 For more see: [konstellation.dev](https://konstellation.dev)